Skip to content

 • adaptive_method

-• Specifies the method used for calculating the threshold for a pixel based on the pixel values in its neighborhood.
-It affects the adaptiveness of the thresholding process.
+• Specifies the algorithm to use for calculating the threshold for a particular region of the image.
+It affects how the threshold values are computed across the image.

 • Comfy dtype: COMBO[STRING]